This is a repeating event13th september 2022 12:15 pm

 Domestic violence is a tragic fact of life and one that is often painful to acknowledge or seek help for when it happens.
 We’re very honoured to offer a space at the Monastery to a well-established support programme that offers help & support to victims and survivors.

-Starting at 12.15pm from Tuesday, 16th November (term-time only) our new support session, which is free of charge, will be a weekly event, based here @ The Sanctuary.
+Starting at 12.15pm on Tuesday, 16th November (term-time only) our new support session, which is free of charge, will be based in our newly launched Sanctuary.

 What is the service & who is it for?